 You can help us continue our legacy of conservation in New York, including coastal resilience strategies, when you make an online gift.
 Watch a video about The Nature Conservancy in New York to learn more.

-A new regulation plan for Lake Ontario will help protect New Yorkers from extreme water levels, provide for the largest wetland restoration project in the region, and prepare for a changing Great Lakes future.
+Plan 2014 for Lake Ontario will help protect New Yorkers from extreme water levels, provide for the largest wetland restoration project in the region, and prepare for a changing Great Lakes future.

 See how we're using radio-tagging technology to track cisco in Lake Ontario.